ibuetler/p3s-log-aggregation/Tutorial.md

 These two entries can be found very quickly.
 In our normalized log file we have entered the countries and cities as follows:
 |Country: ""|
 | City: ""|
 You can use a regex pattern to search for the word City or Country respectively, followed by a space and then any repetition of letters.
 But you have to take into account that countries or cities can have spaces in themselves. (e.g. United States).
-Also not every IP address has a country or city entry.
+Also, not every IP address has a country or city entry.
 You can now create 2 functions again: One which returns a dictionary with IP and country and one with IP and city.

 ### Http Method with the number of their occurrence

-In our point in the KML file we want to show how often an IP address has executed which type of HTTP method.
+In our point in the KML file, we want to show how often an IP address has executed which type of HTTP method.

 The following three methods occur in our log file: GET, HEAD and POST.
 These can also be extracted very easily with Regex.
 Each of these method types occurs exactly once for each log entry in the structure "\GET...".
 So you can create three patterns in this form: